mywdka/plotterturtle/README.md

 ### Connecting a plotter
 Connect the HP7475A plotter with a USB-to-Serial adapter.
 Install the drivers.
 Probably [these](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
 DIP-Switch settings for the 7475A plotter:
+`S2 S1 Y  US A3 B4 B3 B2 B1`
+`         x  x  x     x    `
+`x  x  x           x     x `
+` Par.
+D MET A4 \.. baud../`

 ### Installing the chiplotle library
 * First install pip.
 Open a terminal window, and type: `sudo easy_install pip`
 * Then install chiplotle. type: `sudo pip install chiplotle`
 * Run chiplotle once. type: `chiplotle` and press ENTER two times.
-It will generate some files in the homefoler.
-When using this in a workshop, make sure this is done for the user that is logged in at that moment, else python will give an error
+It will generate some files in the home-folder. *When using this in a workshop, make sure this is done for the user that is logged in at that moment, else python will give an error
 ### Write a program
 * Open the mydrawing.py example in a text editor, (for instance Sublime text) and run it (in Sublime-Text: command-B)
 ### Plot it!